zhuzilin/ring-flash-attention/README.md

 Note that
 - when running the benchmark with with 8 gpu, the flash attn code is running with 1/8 computation of ring attention.
 - nvlink between GPUs are required for high performance.
-- the varlen versions are slow at the moment, please use the non-varlen version if possible.
+- the varlen versions of the ring attention variants are slow at the moment, please use the non-varlen version or the llama3 api if possible.
+- please remember to adapt the RoPE offset for different api.

 ### Limits